Brock Turner, released in 2016 after three months served

 Without in any way wanting to minimize the tragedy of addiction whenever it occurs, in my view the so-called “war on drugs” attacks only the end symptom of a far more serious public health problem.
 It completely trivializes the causes, criminalizing the victims while, incidentally, generating huge profits for the private interests who have purchased our prison and detention sectors.
 For those interests an endemic drug problem is profit.
 We need to seriously consider whether we want such an incentive built in to our justice system.
 As soon as we subcontract our prison and detention sector to private interests we build that incentive in.
 In my view any genuine war on drugs, making a full-spectrum response, would take private prisons out of the picture immediately.

-I hate what addictive drugs do to individuals and to families.
+I hate what drug addiction does to individuals and to families.
 We need public policies that respond to the tragedy of it.
 We need to recognize drug addiction for what it is – a profound social health problem.
 Rather than do that in the C20th we have progressively criminalized drug use, as if nothing had been learned from alcohol prohibition, and thereby empowered a new global black economy – from which mafia and governments derive huge unaccountable financial power bases.

 Consider for a moment how people tend to become addicted – from any and every social background: the loss of a job, the lack of job prospects, the consequent loss of a home, the breakdown of a family, the breakdown of a community, mental ill health or the mental ill health of a parent, the addiction of a parent, chronic physical health problems, chronic abuse, social isolation – indeed anything that robs people of security, self-worth and hope.
 These are all factors that move healthy people from every demographic into patterns of addiction.